-Lydie Römisch, born Lydie Corbin in 1982 in Saint-Étienne, started the harp directly at the age of eight with the current assistant of the University of music of Paris, Geneviève Létang-Gintzburger.
+Lydie Römisch, born in France, started the harp directly at the age of eight with the current assistant of the University of music of Paris, Geneviève Létang-Gintzburger.
 Since then she has earned an equivalent degree to DE for teaching and an orchestral diploma at the University of music of Detmold, Germany in the class of Godelieve Schrama.
 Masterclasses with eight world-renowned harpists, including Isabelle Moretti, Jana Boušková, Maria Graf, Gaëlle Vandernoot and Alice Giles have expanded her knowledge.

 Lydie Römisch was rewarded for her musicality by several prizes, notably in 2021 by the artist prize of Sparkasse, in 2003 by the prize of professors and the public of the Conservatoire National de Région of Saint-Étienne.
 Scholarship holder of the OWL-Studienfonds program, she was also awarded a prize at the international UFAM competition as well as the “Verband Der Harfenisten in Deutschland” competition in the oldest category and was specially awarded the prize for the best orchestral traits.

 She won a competition for the position of solo harpist of the Bielefeld Philharmonic Orchestra for a fixed period.
 As a soloist with orchestra, she has with the chamber orchestra Amadeus, including the soloists of the orchestras of Dortmund and Düsseldorf.
 “This virtuoso musician” was played by several festivals, bevor the President of Germany Frank-Walter Steinmeier and by the Ministry of Culture of Saxony-Anhalt.